-- Current State During PHE: FQHCs/RHCs are reimbursed at the Prospective Payment System (PPS) rate for (1) synchronous video, (2) synchronous audioonly, and (3) store and forward, and are not subject to site limitations for either patient or provider. - Proposed Approach: Continue to reimburse FQHCs/RHCs at PPS rate for otherwise billable visits delivered via telehealth, including visits delivered via (1) synchronous video, (2) synchronous audio-only, and (3) store and forward.
-Continue exemption from site limitations for patient or provider. - Rationale: More closely aligns reimbursement policy across provider systems and augments access to care.
+- Current State During PHE: FQHCs/RHCs are reimbursed at the Prospective Payment System (PPS) rate for (1) synchronous video, (2) synchronous audio- only, and (3) store and forward, and are not subject to site limitations for either patient or provider.
+Virtual communications are covered. - Final Approach: Continue to reimburse FQHCs/RHCs at PPS rate for otherwise billable visits delivered via telehealth, including visits delivered via (1) synchronous video, (2) synchronous audio-only, and (3) store and forward.
+Continue exemption from site limitations for patient or provider.
+Virtual communications continue to be covered. - Rationale: More closely aligns reimbursement policy across provider systems and augments access to care.